artiso-solutions/samples/LiveUpdate/Readme.md

 ####How to run the sample
 1. Build Solution
 2. Start ServiceHost (bin\ServiceHost\ConsoleHost.exe)
-    (if the application is started with an argument a test service is used, otherwise a real fischer technik service.)
+    (if the application is started with an argument a test service is used, otherwise a real fischertechnik service.)
 	Service Version 1.0.0.0 is started
 3. Start Client (bin\Client\Shell.exe)
 	Count is displayed